takotab/estimator_mnist_codebase/README.md

 # Tensorflow Estimator Quickstart Code (MNIST)
-This repository is made as a starting point for an ML project using the Estimator API in Tensorflow.
-I wanted to make the use of the Estimator API so clear as possible.
-I did not choice to use the fastest data input options instead I opted to use an method that can be easily adopted to use for any other goal.
+This repository shows as clear as possible the Tensorflow Estimator API.
+This example focuses on clarity.
+It is absolutely not about being fast.
+But you should be able to use this repository for any other goal.

 For other tuturials please check https://github.com/GoogleCloudPlatform/tf-estimator-tutorials.